pylondata/pyloncoin/doc/CVN-operators-guide.md

 ```

 It will then start to download the block chain, which will take some time.
 The progress bar at the lower left corner of the wallet software displays the download status.
 When it is finished, quit the wallet software.

-### 2.4 Normal startup of a CVN
+### 2.4 Normal start-up of a CVN
 You start your CVN with the following command.
 In terminal or by pressing Alt+F2 on your desktop:
 ```
 /opt/faircoin/faircoin2/src/qt/faircoin-qt